-Tasty sausage kabobs are broiled in the oven.
-An easy recipe that will please everyone, these sausage kabobs make the perfect summer meal!
+Tasty sausage kabobs are broiled in the oven or grilled.
+An easy recipe that will please everyone, they make the perfect summer meal!

 What ingredients to use in this recipe?

 Sliced andouille sausage: I like to use spicy andouille sausage when making these oven sausage kabobs.
 I really like andouille sausage and use it in many recipes, including this tasty dish of skillet sausage and shrimp.
 But you can absolutely use any sausage you like!
 And if you’re not a fan of processed meats, try these oven chicken kabobs or these beef kabobs instead.

 Vegetables: Bell peppers and red onion, cut into chunks.
 You can use white onions if you’d like.
 As for the peppers, it’s so pretty to use peppers of different colors.
 You can also use cherry tomatoes in addition to the peppers, although I usually keep it simple and only use peppers and onions.